 - Lecture Structure

 - Student Engagement

 - Large Class/Small Class Teaching

-The course will be held August 19th to 22th inclusive.
-You are required to attend the full four days and you will need to do homework in the evenings.
+The course will be held August 14 - 17, 2017.
+Sessions are scheduled from 9:00am - 4:30pm daily.
+Complete attendance during these hours is important for your success in the program.
 To participate in this teaching course, you must have a faculty appointment at Western and be teaching a course in the upcoming academic year.